How Spelling Games Help Kids Learn Without Knowing It

 Games are also low-stakes in a way that tests are not.
 A wrong answer in a game costs nothing — no grade, no red pen, no disappointed expression.
 This matters because spelling anxiety is a real barrier: a child frightened of getting things wrong will avoid practice.
 A child playing a game will happily attempt a word they're not sure of, see the correct answer, and try again tomorrow.

 The best spelling games layer real learning science underneath the fun.
-Below are four that do this well — each targeting a different mechanism.
+Below are six that do this well — each targeting a different mechanism, ordered roughly from earliest developmental stage to most advanced.

 Best for Pre-K – Grade 2